lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 All connections from the partitions to the CSR node are read-only, and typically only carry a subset of the information available.
 E.g., the secret partitions only expose their digest value via the CSRs.

-The Key Derivation Interface (KDI) on the bottom right side interacts with the scrambling datapath, the CSRNG and the partition holding the scrambling root keys in order to derive static and ephemeral scrambling keys for FLASH and SRAM scrambling.
+The Key Derivation Interface (KDI) on the bottom right side interacts with the scrambling datapath, the EDN and the partition holding the scrambling root keys in order to derive static and ephemeral scrambling keys for FLASH and SRAM scrambling.

 The test access gate shown at the top of the block diagram is governed by the life cycle qualification signal `dft_en_i`, which is only enabled during the TEST_UNLOCKED* life cycle states.
 Otherwise, test access via this TL-UL window is locked down.

 In addition to the blocks mentioned so far, the OTP controller also contains an LFSR timer that creates pseudo-randomly distributed partition check requests, and provides pseudo random data at high bandwidth in the event of a secure erase request due to chip-wide alert escalation.
-For security reasons, the LFSR is periodically reseeded with entropy coming from CSRNG.
+For security reasons, the LFSR is periodically reseeded with entropy coming from EDN.

 ### Data Allocation and Packing
 #### Software View